Q: My flock is pecking one another! What should I do?

 - Are there enough feed and water containers to go around, or are some members of the flock getting blocked out?

 - Are there enough nesting boxes?

 So, if you've got feather loss due to pecking in your flock, consider each item on this list and ameliorating the issues you identify: Try giving your flock more protein, letting your chickens free range, or treating any parasites you find.
 Give them additional feeders and waterers if you think that's the problem, so your chickens don't have to compete for them.
 Talk to your vet if you can't figure out what's going on.
 If you don't take care of the problem, you run the risk of escalation to the point of cannibalism (seriously).

-Many "experts" recommend you de-beak birds with this behavior problem (trim the pointy end of their beaks so they can't injure one another), but we don't.
+Many "experts" recommend you de-beak birds with this behavior problem.
+Debeaking means to trim the pointy end of their beaks so they can't injure one another.
 BAD idea!
-First of all, it's cruel, because it prevents the birds from preening naturally, and from being able to properly forage for small bugs and tasty plants, since they can no longer perform precision pick ups with the tips of their beaks.
-It can be painful, too, and that will absolutely increase their stress levels.
-Lastly, it only addresses the symptoms (picking) but not the underlying problem (stress).
+First of all, it's cruel: it prevents the birds from preening naturally, from being able to properly forage for small bugs, and it can be painful.
+These things will absolutely increase their stress levels.
+Lastly, it only addresses the symptoms (picking) but not the underlying problem.

 Consider a Saddle or Apron for feather picking